Government faces legal action over safety of smart motorways

 A report commissioned by Irwin Mitchell Solicitors and carried out by engineering consultancy Royal HaskoningDKV found that the decision to carry on using ALRs, which it described as having the “highest rate of people killed or seriously injured” of all roads, cannot be justified.

+The Times reported this morning that the amount of consultation carried out when considering changes to bus stops was higher than amount related to the construction of hundreds of miles of smart motorways.

+Sir Mike Penning, who was the Roads Minister under the Cameron government from 2010 to 2012, has previously stated that he was “totally misled” in regard to the introduction of smart motorways.

-The government has always maintained that these roads are safer than traditional motorways, although an “evidence stocktake” carried out last year found that a stationary car has a higher chance of being hit by a moving one when the hard shoulder is removed.
+The government has always maintained that ALR smart motorways are safer than traditional motorways, although an “evidence stocktake” carried out last year found that a stationary car has a higher chance of being hit by a moving one when the hard shoulder is removed.

 Smith is representing Claire Mercer, the widow of Jason Mercer, 44, who died on an area of the M1 classed as ALR on June 7, 2019.
 Mercer and Alexandru Murgreanu, 22, were struck down by a lorry after their vehicle was involved in a minor collision.
 The couple had pulled over to the roadside but the lane was not closed to traffic until after the second, fatal collision, according to Irwin Mitchell.